tanaylab/metacells/README.rst

 ``atlas_lateral_gene``, ``atlas_noisy_gene``, ``atlas_marker_gene``, ``essential_gene_of_<type>`` masks
     These masks are copied from the atlas to the query (restricting them to the common ``atlas_gene`` subset).

+``projected_noisy_gene``
+    The mask of the genes that were considered "noisy" when computing the projection.
+By default this is the union of the noisy atlas and query genes.

-``corrected_fractions`` per gene per query metacell
+``corrected_fraction`` per gene per query metacell
     For each ``atlas_gene``, its fraction in each query metacell, out of only the atlas genes.
 This may be further corrected (see below) if projecting between different scRNA-seq technologies (e.g. 10X v2 and 10X v3).
 For non-``atlas_gene`` this is 0.

-``projected_fractions`` per gene per query metacell
+``projected_fraction`` per gene per query metacell
     For each ``atlas_gene``, its fraction in its projection on the atlas.
 This projection is computed as a weighted average of some atlas metacells (see below), which are all sufficiently close to each other (in terms of gene expression), so averaging them is reasonable to capture the fact the query metacell may be along some position on some gradient that isn't an exact match for any specific atlas metacell.
 For non-``atlas_gene`` this is 0.

 ``total_atlas_umis`` per query metacell
-    The total effective UMIs of the ``atlas_gene`` in each query metacell (this need not be an integer).
-This is used in the analysis as described for ``total_umis`` above, that is, to ensure comparing expression levels will ignore cases where the total effective number of UMIs of both compared gene profiles is too low to make a reliable determination.
-    In such cases we take the effective fold factor to be 0.
+    The total UMIs of the ``atlas_gene`` in each query metacell.
+This is used in the analysis as described for ``total_umis`` above, that is, to ensure comparing expression levels will ignore cases where the total number of UMIs of both compared gene profiles is too low to make a reliable determination.
+In such cases we take the fold factor to be 0.

 ``weights`` per query metacell per atlas metacsll
     The weights used to compute the ``projected_fractions``.
 Due to ``AnnData`` limitations this is returned as a